laravel/octane/README.md

 > **This feature requires [Swoole](#swoole).**

 When using Swoole, you may register "tick" operations that will be executed every specified number of seconds.
 You may register "tick" callbacks via the `tick` method.
 The first argument provided to the `tick` method should be a string that represents the name of the ticker.
 The second argument should be a callable that will be invoked at the specified interval.
-In this example, we will register a closure to be invoked every 10 seconds:
+In this example, we will register a closure to be invoked every 10 seconds.
+Typically, the `tick` method should be called within the `boot` method of one of your application's service providers:

 ```php
 Octane::tick('simple-ticker', fn () => ray('Ticking...'))